Speaking Sound Doctrine

 D. Doctrinal Purity

 The Bible alone will be our guide in this study.
 As we begin, we must put aside all our preconceived impressions of the church.
 The variety church denominations around us have taken their work into many different missions and functions not revealed in scripture as divinely appointed for the church.
 Even in the church bearing the name of Christ alone, the unauthorized activities of human tradition sometimes creep in, which we might readily and unwittingly accept as God-ordained due our cultural familiarity with typical denominational practices.
 Moreover, when unauthorized practices are challenged in churches today, people will often attempt to defend them by saying nothing more than, "I don't see anything wrong with it."
-Authority for actions in the church ought to be based on something more than this.
+Authority for actions in the church ought not be from what God expressly forbids but from what He expressly ordains.
 We should be able to produce from scripture a direct statement, approved example, or necessary inference that authorizes every activity in the church.
+Bear in mind that the responsibility to show the authority to perform a thing in the church rests upon those who would intend to do it.
+It is not the duty of others to prove that there is no authority for it.

 Colossians 3:17 And whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks to God the Father through Him.